 1. Pronounced eff-disk, fdisk is an external MS-DOS utility that is used to configure the computers fixed disk drives.
 With fdisk, you're able to delete, create, and partition different portions of the hard drive.
-Fdisk was first made available in MS-DOS 3.3x and was also available in all earlier versions of Windows including Windows 95, Windows 98 and Windows ME.
-With the introduction of Windows XP, fdisk was replaced with the graphical Windows Disk Management utility and recovery console diskpart command.
+Fdisk was first made available in MS-DOS 3.3x and was also available in all earlier versions of Windows including Windows 95, Windows 98, and Windows ME.
+With the introduction of Windows XP, fdisk was replaced with the graphical Windows Disk Management utility and Recovery Console diskpart command.

-2. A partition table manipulator for Linux.
+2. Fdisk is a partition table manipulator for Linux.